ronaldtang1/Advanced-Mobile-Web-Application-Development/README.md

     - Provide screenshots of installations

 2. [A2 README.md](a2/README.md "My A2 README.md file")
-    - created Android App
+    - created Tip Calculator App
-    - Provide screenshots of completed apps
+    - Provide screenshots of populated and unpopulated interface
+    - Screenshots of skillsets 1-3

 3. [A3 README.md](a3/README.md "My A3 README.md file")
     - Create ERD based upon business rules